 North of I-80

 North of the interstate at Seventh Street is Raley’s Supermarket with some great supplies, and Shaban Market for some Mediterranean faire.

 Grocery, Water & Dry Ice

-Also notable here for those on a shoestring is that this Save Mart will also be serving again as a Rideshare Base during the event.
+Also notable here for those on a shoestring, this location will be serving again as a Rideshare Base during the event.
 What's Rideshare?
 If you need a ride to the playa, it is likely that you will be able to quickly land a ride here to the playa at any hour, as this store is the busiest pit-stop in the region for Burners traveling to Burning Man.
-Please just remember that offering to help out with gas is sometimes helpful, that not everyone shopping here is even interested in Burning Man, leave no trace, everyone must wear a seat belt in the vehicle, and most importantly, be comfortable with whom you may come to share a ride with.
+Please just remember that offering to help out with gas is sometimes helpful, that not everyone shopping here is even interested in Burning Man or you, leave no trace, everyone must wear a seat belt in the vehicle, and most importantly, be comfortable with whom you may come to share a ride with.

 701 Keystone Avenue – 775-747-0718 - map

 Open daily 6am-midnight.
 Raley’s on Keystone will be expanding and increasing inventories for burners, from the basics, to many specialty burner items like bulk water, 5-gallon water fill-up, coconut water, blinky light jewelry, tiki torches, natural foods, organic produce, and beer, wine and liquor at some of the best prices in town.

 807 West 4th Street – 775-322-9772 – map

 Open Tues-Sat 10am-6pm.
 Nutrition center with some foods and plenty of supplements and body care products.